Last updated on March 10th, 2023 at 04:15 pm

 As soon as the stick is no longer in contact with one of these 3 points you have gone too low.

-2. You’re Either Rounding or Hyperextending Your Lower Back
+Are You Rounding or Hyperextending Your Lower Back?

 The most widespread form issue when it comes to performing Romanian deadlifts is allowing the back to either round or to hyperextend.

-Actually, this is true of various exercises, including conventional deadlifts and barbell back squats.
+Actually, back rounding or hyperextension happens with various exercises, including conventional deadlifts and barbell back squats.

 However, the one thing they have in common is that this use of incorrect form will place a great deal of unwanted stress onto the lower back.